plblum/jivs/docs/Jivs_API.md

     toValidationPayload(externalIssues: Array<IssueFound> | null): string;
     fromValidationPayload(payload: string, encode?: null|((text: string)=>string)): boolean;
+    getCapturedState(): string;
 }
+```
+### Getting ValueHosts Members
+- `getValueHost(valueHostName)` - Returns any `ValueHost` type, but weakly typed to the base class.
+- `getFieldValueHost(valueHostName)` - Returns the `FieldValueHost` or null
+- `getCalcValueHost(valueHostName)` - Returns the `CalcValueHost` or null
+- `getStaticValueHost(valueHostName)` - Returns the `StaticValueHost` or null
+- `vh` - Another syntax for getting to a value that is similar to the builder.
+Each of these throw an exception if the `ValueHost` is not found or not a match to the type:
+    - `vh.field(valueHostName) : IFieldValueHost`
+    - `vh.calc(valueHostName) : ICalcValueHost`
+    - `vh.static(valueHostName) : IStaticValueHost`
+    - `vh.any(valueHostName): IValueHost`
+- `getFieldByElementIdentifier(elementIdentifier)` - Pass in an Element Identifier to match to the configured elementIdentifier property.
+    ```ts
+    build.field('name', LookupKey.String, {
+        elementIdentifier: 'element identifier'
+    });
+    ```
+- `getFieldByPropertyName(propertyName)` - Pass in a property name to match the configured propertyName property.
+    ```ts
+    build.field('name', LookupKey.String, {
+        propertyName: 'property_name'
+    });
+    ```
+### Validation Members
+- `validate(options)` - Runs validation against all qualified validatable ValueHosts.
+Returns the [`ValidationState object`](#validation-state-and-issues-found).
+    Its options are this object:
+    ```ts
+    interface ValidateOptions
+    {
+        group?: string;
+        preliminary?: boolean;
+        duringEdit?: boolean;
+        skipCallback?: boolean;
+    }
+    ```
+    - `group` - If assigned, only match to FieldValueHosts that are configured with the same group name.
+        ```ts
+        build.field('name', LookupKey.String, {
+            group: 'groupName'
+        })
+        ```
+    - `preliminary` - Set to true when running a validation prior to a submit activity.
+        Typically set to true just after loading the form to report any errors already present.
+        During this phase, Validators setup with Category=Require are not checked as the user doesn't need
+        the noise complaining about missing input when they haven't had a chance to address it.
+        When undefined, it is the same as false.
+    - `duringEdit` - Set to true when handling an intermediate change activity, such as a keystroke
+        changed a textbox but the user remains in the textbox.
+For example, on the
+        HTMLInputElement.oninput event.
+        This will involve only validators that make sense during such an edit.
+        When undefined, it is the same as false.
+    - `skipCallback` - If you have setup a `onValidationStateChanged` or `onValueHostValidationStateChanged` callback,
+        you may not want it to fire when you expressly call validate().
+        In that case, set this to true.

+- `clearValidation(options)` - Resets all qualified `FieldValueHosts` to their `NotAttempted` status, as if the
+    user has not yet interacted with the form.

+#### ValidationState Members
+Learn about `IssueFound objects` [here](#issuefound).
+- `addExternalIssuesFound(IssueFound[])` - Supply a list of `IssuesFound` that are generated outside of Jivs, such as during business logic validation at the model level.
+Through callbacks, they will notify your error display elements (field and ValidationSummary) as if they are part of Jivs.
+- `addExternalIssueFound(IssueFound)` - Handles a single `IssueFound` that is generated outside of Jivs.
+- `isValid` - Any IssuesFound that has its `isValid` property set to false makes this false.
+Always use `doNotSave` to prevent saving/submitting.
+- `doNotSave` - Any `IssueFound` that has its `doNotSave` property set ot true makes this true.
+Use this to determine if you can save or submit.
+- `asyncProcessing` - Any `IssueFound` that has its asyncProcessing property set to true makes this true. `doNotSave` will also be true to ensure you don't submit while an async process is running.
+- `getIssuesForInput(valueHostName)` - Get the list of `IssueFound objects` currently on the FieldValueHost.
+- `getIssuesFound(group)` - Get the list of `IssueFound objects` across all qualified FieldValueHosts.

+#### Transfer Between Client and Server Members
+- `toValidationPayload(IssueFound[])` - Used on the server side when Jivs is executing on the server to return the value to pass back to the client for use in `fromValidationPayload()`.
+- `fromValidationPayload(payload)` - The client-side handling of the payload supplied by `toValidationPayload()` on the server side.
+- `getCapturedState()` - Use together with server generated pages, which may replace the entire content of the page and force instanciating a new `ValueHostsManager`.
+It returns a string to send to the server.
+The server is expected to return it back unchanged.
+When configuring the `ValueHostsManager`, assign the result to the `ValueHostsManagerConfig.capturedState` property.
+    ```ts
+    config.capturedState = retrievedfromServer;
+    let vhm = new ValueHostsManager(config);
     ```

 ### Configuring the ValueHostsManager
 > Please visit "[Configuring Jivs](#configuring-jivs)" for an overview of the process.